psteinb/hpc-in-a-day/_episodes/02-02-advanced-job-scheduling.md

 {% include /snippets/02/kill_hostname_date_sleep300.{{ site.workshop_scheduler }} %}
 {% endhighlight %}

 Right before lunch on that day, Lola notices that more and more staff members of her lab start using the cluster.
+Her own jobs that she would like to have done before lunch tend to wait for longer than expected before they are actually started.
+Lola revisits the cluster documentation.
+Maybe she oversaw something there?
+She finds a passage that talks about the possibility to provide the scheduler the estimated runtime of her job (sometimes also referred to as _walltime_).